niteshraj2310/Agroforestry/README.md

-## What do you call an old snowman?
-Water.
+## Why do bees hum?
+Because they don't know the words.